TheJacksonLaboratory/intro-napari-workshop/napari-workshops/notebooks/interactive_analysis.md

     extension: .md
     format_name: myst
     format_version: 0.13
-    jupytext_version: 1.14.0
+    jupytext_version: 1.16.1
 kernelspec:
   display_name: Python 3 (ipykernel)
   language: python
   name: python3
 ---

-# notebook: interactive analysis
+# Interactive analysis with napari
-One need for bioimage analysts is to interactivly perform analysis on images.
+One need for bioimage analysts is to interactively perform analysis on images.
 This interaction could be manual parameter tuning, such as adjusting thresholds, or performing human-in-the-loop analysis through clicking on specific regions of an image.

 **[napari](https://napari.org/)** makes such interactive analyses easy because of it's easy coupling with Python and Scientific Python ecosystem, including tools like **[numpy](https://numpy.org/)** and **[scikit-image](https://scikit-image.org/)**.